 While the hallmark of treating patellofemoral syndrome really is addressing the biomechanics, as you're going through physical therapy, if the pain is getting in the way of somebody getting better with physical therapy, or being able to participate with physical therapy, then there are oral medications that one can take in order to help with the pain and some of the inflammation.

-There are topical prescription medications like Voltaren® gel, Pennsaid®, Flector® Patch, which are basically topical diclofenac, topical non-steroidal anti-inflammatory drugs like Advil® or Aleve®.
-These diffuse right through the skin, and that can be somewhat helpful as well with patellofemoral syndrome.
-It's not going to fix it, because again, we really need to address the mechanics, but it can help along the way.
+There are topical medications, like topical prescription medications like Voltaren(r) gel, Pennsaid(r), or Flector(r) Patch, that are basically topical diclofenac, or topical non-steroidal anti-inflammatory drugs like Advil(r) or Aleve(r).
+And it just diffuses right through the skin, and that can be somewhat helpful as well with patellofemoral.
+It's not going to fix it, because again, we really need to address the mechanics, in order to really get it better, but it can help along the way.

 And in a similar vein, one can do different kinds of injections like hyaluronic acid injections, which is basically putting some joint fluid into the joint in order to help lubricate the joint, which again is not going to fix the biomechanics but can help open up this window of opportunity during which the patient can participate more fully with physical therapy and sort of breakthrough a plateau in order to really make a full recovery.